NeCTAR-RC/nectar-training/package01/sections/virtualization.markdown

 ### Hypervisors

 The *Hypervisor* or *Virtual Machine Manager* is the software that manages communications between the physical machine's processor and memory, and the VMs running on it.
-The hypervisor is a piece of software that conceputally sits between your virtual machine and the physical computer and manages your virtual machine.
+The hypervisor is a piece of software that conceptually sits between your virtual machine and the physical computer and manages your virtual machine.

 When you want to create or destroy your virtual machine, the hypervisor takes care of that for you, and while your machine is running, the hypervisor manages the execution of your virtual machine.